hyperledger-archives/grid-rfcs/0000-product.md

   state.
 * ProductDelete - remove a Product from state.

-*Disclaimer: ProductDelete does not remove the record of existance of a product.
-The history and record of existance of that product will remain.
-This is simply a mechanism to free up memory in state when it is known that a product will no longer be in existance.*
+*Disclaimer: ProductDelete is a potentially hazardous operation and needs to be done with care.

 ## Permissions